If you want to achieve your most ambitious goals, then you need to start brainstorming!

 I’ve Brainstormed, Now What?

-Hopefully once you’ve used at least one brainstorming technique, you’ve gained a little clarity on how to move forward.
+Hopefully once you’ve used at least one brainstorming technique, you’ve gained a little clarity on how to move forward toward reaching your most ambitious goals.
 If not, here are some Brainstorming Best Practices I keep up my sleeve:

 1. Combine Brainstorming Techniques

 Brain dumping is my favorite brainstorming technique, and it’s the one I usually start with, but I never end it there.